 Individuals experiencing chronic fatigue and immune dysfunction syndrome (CFIDS) can have great benefit from supplementation of magnesium as they are often deficient.
 This mineral is essential for energy production, the conduction of nerves and as well as muscle and bone health.
-Supplementation has been shown to increase energy levels, one’s emotional state and reduce pain.
+Supplementation has been shown to increase energy levels, improve one’s emotional state and reduce pain.

 Beneficial for Promoting Mental Health

 Individuals suffering from chronic stress will often find themselves deficient in magnesium, supplementing with the mineral can provide some relief from the stress and mental well-being.
 Sufficient supplementation of magnesium has been shown to minimize the effects of mild adrenal insufficiency.

 The brain requires three times as much magnesium as the rest of the body, through the prevalence of headaches can occur so can the lack of mental wellbeing and poor brain function.
 An adequate amount of magnesium increase blood flow to the cortex, frontal, temporal as well as the insular region of the brain.
 Providing the brain with an adequate amount of oxygen and essential vitamins and minerals will allow it to function better and will leave the individual feeling better mentally.

-Children and adults with ADHD have been shown to have very low serum levels of magneisum, supplementation has been shown to improve behaviour (Kirkland, A.E., et al., 2018).
+Children and adults with ADHD have been shown to have very low serum levels of magnesium, supplementation has been shown to improve behaviour (Kirkland, A.E., et al., 2018).